Nationality: Argentinian

 Career analysis

-Colapinto started off as an excellent karter and by the end of the 2010s, he seemed like a future star.
-He flopped however in F3 and F2, but it didn’t matter as Williams decided to put him into Formula One halfway through the 2024 season.
+Colapinto started as an excellent karter and by the end of the 2010s, he seemed like a future star.
+Then he flopped in F3 and F2, but it didn’t matter as Williams still decided to put him in Formula One halfway through the 2024 season.

 With relatively low expectations, Colapinto performed very well in his first couple of F1 races.
-He showed skill as a racer and was very close to the highly-rated Alex Albon on pace.
+He showed great prowess as a racer and was close in performance to the decently rated Alex Albon.

-Initially, he struggled in the Alpine, but as the races progressed, Colapinto got closer and closer to Gasly and generally avoided incidents.
+Initially, he struggled in the Alpine, but as the season progressed, Colapinto got closer and closer to Pierre Gasly and generally avoided incidents.
+It was easy to tell that Colapinto had been instructed to drive more conservatively.
+This made it fairly boring to follow him, as he seemed tamer than in the previous year where he showed more guts.

-With no better prospects for Alpine in the near future, it would make sense for them to keep the Argentinian.
+With no better prospects for Alpine in the near future, it would make sense for them to keep the Argentinian around.

-It was unsure whether or not Colapinto could keep his private life clean, as he quickly got involved with partying and enjoyed the fame immediately after his F1 promotion.
-But he has shown good signs of maturing in his second year.
+It was uncertain whether or not Colapinto could keep his private life clean, as he quickly got involved with partying and enjoyed the fame immediately after his F1 promotion.
+But he showed signs of maturing in his second year.
+He still makes controversial statements to the press, and has a strange beef going on with Lance Stroll.
+This could prove distractive over time.

-Colapinto shows skills in racepace and overtaking.
-He is also adapting to new cars and situations quickly.
-These are very good skills for a racing driver.
+Colapinto shows solid skills in race pace and overtaking.
+He is also adapting well to new cars and isn’t startled by changing situations around him.
+These are very useful skills for a racing driver.
 He needs to improve his qualifying performance, but this should be possible, especially as he can study the telemetry of teammate Pierre Gasly who is an excellent qualifier.

-We don’t see Colapinto as a future star driver, but he can certainly be a solid midfielder in F1.
+It’s difficult to see Colapinto as a future star driver, but he can be a solid midfielder in F1 if given enough time at Alpine to gain experience and properly develop his skills.